dialonce/dialonce.github.io/cordova/howto/index.md

 Before you start, be sure you have the following prerequisites:

--   You need your Dial Once API key
+-   You need your Dial-Once API key
 -   [Cordova](https://cordova.apache.org/docs/en/latest/guide/cli/) or [PhoneGap](http://docs.phonegap.com/getting-started/1-install-phonegap/cli/)  must be installed

 ## Installation

-The Dial Once SDK is brought in automatically.
+The Dial-Once SDK is brought in automatically.
 There is no need to change or add anything in your code source.

 ### Cordova